jspm/jspm.org/pages/jspm-4.0-release.md

 As a result, the only imports at the top-level `"imports"` of the import map will be the enumerated `"exports"` entry points (which also support subpath patterns).

-**It was surprisingly hard to figure out good import map ergonomics for the project but this is a major simplification that forms the new convention for the project going forward.**
+**It was surprisingly hard to figure out these import map ergonomics for the project but this is a major simplification that forms the new convention for the project going forward.**

 Of course we still support `--out`, `--map` and `--resolution` flags (amongst [others](/docs/cli/interfaces/GenerateFlags)) for custom map inputs and outputs including JSON and HTML outputs as previously. `jspm link` is also still supported for the more complex map manipulation workflows.
 But the important point here is that if we get past treating maps as a user-based manifest and let JSPM act as the linker that figures it out based on constraints, we get some really great ergonomics out of import maps development.